Ensembl/ensembl-genomio/pipelines/nextflow/README.md

 # Nextflow pipelines

 ## Installation
-Please, refer to the "Installation" section of the [Nextflow pipelines document](docs/nextflow.md#installation).
+Please, refer to the "Installation" section of the [Nextflow pipelines document](/docs/nextflow.md#installation).

+## Running
+Please, refer to the "Running a pipeline" section of the [Nextflow pipelines document](/docs/nextflow.md#running_a_pipeline).
+And to individual README(s) in '/pipelines/nextflow/workflows/' subfolders.

+## Strange stuff with NextFlow pipelines
+Please, refer to the "Strange things we met" section of the [Nextflow pipelines document](/docs/nextflow.md#Strange_things_we_met).

 ## Tree structure
 This is an example of how the tree folder for Nextflow pipelines has been agreed to look like: